The Universal Law

 The austerity programmes of IMF, ordered for all East European countries in order to cope with their huge debts, inherited from the former rogue communist regimes, had impoverished the people throughout the former Soviet Empire.
 They had no confidence in the New World Order (NWO), which was propagated by all prominent advisers of neo-liberalism, who had flooded Eastern Europe at that time and had transformed it into an experimental playground for their insidious plans to impoverish humanity and to introduce the NWO.

-This rather depressing situation had to be considered in this book as to respond to the dreams of the Easteuropean people for a better life in the future, after they had suffered for almost half a century under a Draconian red dictatorship.
+This rather depressing situation had to be considered in this book to respond to the dreams of the East European people for a better life in the future after they had suffered for almost half a century under a Draconian red dictatorship.

-The book was a huge success in Bulgaria and had two editions within an year.
-This success should be evaluated upon the fact that at that time most Bulgarians had no money to buy food, and spending money for books was considered a luxury.
-However the quest for knowledge was immense after the long separation from the worldwide communication network.
+The book was a huge success in Bulgaria and had two editions within a year.
+This success should be evaluated upon the fact that at that time most Bulgarians had no money to buy food, and spending money on books was considered a luxury.
+However, the quest for knowledge was immense after the long separation from the worldwide communication network.

 The short introduction to the General Theory of Science of the Universal Law contributed greatly to the popularisation of this discovery in the homeland of the author.
 Most of the prominent scientists in Bulgaria at that time were informed about this event.
 The author held many lectures and symposia on this topic in the capital of Bulgaria and in the province and made many interviews in the mass media.

-These initial applications will be significantly widened after a large part of humanity will ascend in the 5th dimension by the end of 2012, where the scientific theory of the Universal Law will be broadly implemented and will be the foundation of a new multidimensional, transcendental collective weltanschauung.
-The latter will be supported by an expanded and enhanced human intelligence, based on immediate recognition in the overall harmony of All-That-Is.
+These initial applications will be significantly widened after a large part of humanity will ascend in the 5th dimension, where the scientific theory of the Universal Law will be broadly implemented and will be the foundation of a new multidimensional, transcendental collective weltanschauung.
+The latter will be supported by an expanded and enhanced human intelligence, based on immediate recognition of the overall harmony of All-That-Is.